“We rarely attend to what we know.”

 I see a world where new tools & policies allow us to explore and understand the mythical, pragmatic, and abstracted spaces of ourselves and our colleagues.
 Where we can utilize additional senses, in combinatorics for enhanced perception.
 If I know the “fuzzy ambience” of where you work, even without personally visiting, might we coordinate better?
 For all the connected logic that we are creating in the overlay, let’s bring that back to the physical space of our built environment– for cyclical benefit.
 Through high frequency, active participation, not only will we be able to maintain our collective interactions within a space, but the infrastructure of the space as well.

 What would it be like to work on an 8-hour walk?
 Or have constructive one-on-ones while dancing through a simple maze?
 Do we work better by moving to new locales in a cyclical pattern throughout the day?
+Could we leverage our sense of touch to share physical books across distributed libraries?
+How might we use skin sensitivity to communicate constructive feedback?

 There’s still more to attend to, of what we know.